5ahmnm1920-mep3-G2/VRProject-vTschopp/README.md

 **Bold** indicates the current task worked on.

+## Logbook
+- **2020-01-15:** Set-up the development environment
+  - To develop with the Oculus Quest is just annoying.
+    Nothing works out of the box and the official set-up instructions are pure garbage.
+    In order to run your game, you have to create an Oculus account, an organisation and an application.
+    Furthermore, you have to download the standalone version of the Android SDK.
+    Oh and did I mention, that you have to buy an extra USB-cable if you want to connect the headset with your PC what doesn't support USB-C yet? :rage:

 ## How to build from source
 Clone the repository, open the project with Unity 2019.1.14f1 and build it.